Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Introduction

 In this paper, we provide improvements to AFQMC and tensor methods by combining the best of both worlds.
 A TT representation of the wavefunction is estimated periodically using TT-sketching.
 Then the estimated tensor-train wavefunction is used as the trial wavefunction to ``anchor'' the next episode of AFQMC.
-Different from a previously proposed method that uses a fixed TT trial wavefunction \cite{wouters2014projector}, we alternate between estimating a new trial wavefunction, and running the next episode of AFQMC.
-While this can potentially remove the energy bias by successively improving the trial wavefunction, we show that this strategy also significantly reduces the energy variance as well.
-On the other hand, our approach in estimating the tensor-train wavefunction is made cheap by the fact that it does not have to be highly accurate, but just have to be sufficiently accurate to guide the walkers.
-This is unlike other tensor-train approaches, including \cite{chen2023combining}, where it is imperative to obtain an accurate approximation to the ground state since the tensor-train is used to obtain to final energy estimate.
-We also motivate our procedure by theoretically showing that an improved trial wavefunction can significantly lower the variance of AFQMC's energy.
+Different from a previously proposed method that uses a fixed TT trial wavefunction \cite{wouters2014projector}, our method iteratively builds the TT trial wavefunction from the AFQMC walkers.
+Specifically, we alternate between estimating a new trial wavefunction, and running the next episode of AFQMC.
+This can potentially remove the bias in cases where the sign/phase problem is present, by successively improving the trial wavefunction.
+It can also significantly reduce the variance.
+Our approach in estimating the tensor-train wavefunction is efficient, as it requires only enough accuracy to effectively guide the walkers.
+This is unlike other tensor-train approaches, including \cite{chen2023combining}, where it is imperative to obtain an accurate approximation to the ground state since the tensor-train is used to obtain the final energy estimate.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:preliminary}, we introduce the procedure of cp-AFQMC for calculating the ground state of spin models, and also some preliminaries for TT and TT-sketching.
 Our proposed algorithm is then presented in Section~\ref{sec:proposed algorithm}.
-In Section~\ref{sec:analysis}, we provide a theoretical analysis for the convergence of cp-AFQMC, showing that the procedure can give an accurate energy estimate, despite the fact that the wavefunction itself has a large variance.
+In Section~\ref{sec:analysis}, we provide a theoretical analysis for the convergence of cp-AFQMC, showing that the procedure can give an accurate energy estimate, despite the fact that the wavefunction itself can have large variance.
 The results of numerical experiments are shown in Section~\ref{sec:numerical results}.